rana/tms/README.md

 ![Segementing blocks](./imgs/block-segmenting.svg)

-> Figure X. A list of u32s, represented as milliseconds, are segmented into blocks of 256 elements.
+> Figure 10.
+A list of u32s, represented as milliseconds, are segmented into blocks of 256 elements.
 The last block may have a variable number of elements.

 ### Differential encoding a block with SIMD